Skip to main content

 Deli pinwheels

-Requiring just a few ingredients, this quick and tasty snack is versatile and customizable to every toddler’s tastebuds.
+Requiring just a few ingredients, this quick and tasty snack is versatile and customizable to every toddler’s taste buds.
 Simply lay out your favorite large tortilla shell and add several slices of your toddler’s favorite deli meats and another thin layer of sliced cheese.
-Roll the tortilla up tightly, and slice into 1-inch-thick sections.
+Roll the tortilla up tightly, and slice it into 1-inch-thick sections.
 Place 3-5 slices into snack-sized storage bags and keep them chilled in your fridge until snack time.

 Homemade crisp crackers

 Light, crisp, and freshly made crackers are fantastic on their own or paired with delicious and creamy cheese.
-Easy-to-make and packed with flavor, these homemade delights make a great addition to snack trays or your toddler’s favorite snack box alongside sliced cheese and bite-sized pieces of pepperoni or salami.
+Easy to make and packed with flavor, these homemade delights make a great addition to snack trays or your toddler’s favorite snack box alongside sliced cheese and bite-sized pieces of pepperoni or salami.
 Try out many different snack options, including pairings with meats and cheeses, goat cheese spreads, hummus, or cream cheese.

 No-bake oatmeal protein balls